 I bought these peaches from Woolf Farms.
-I'm fortunate that Woolf Farms, along with many other quality venders, has a booth at a local farmer's market in my area.
+I'm fortunate that Woolf Farms, along with many other quality vendors, has a booth at a local farmer's market in my area.
 I bought the tastiest blueberries from them and told the woman behind the booth that I planned to make peach pies, too.

 "You might like seconds then?" she asked.

 Seconds are peaches that are slightly blemished, reduced in price, and perfect for making pies.
 I bought a big bag of seconds and they were so sweet and juicy.
 I'll take seconds first every time.